willymcallister/willymcallister.github.io/_articles/differential-equations.md

 comments: true
 ---

+Sal shows why the superposition works: If you have taken a differential equation class, what we are doing is called the [method of undetermined coefficients](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations#undetermined-coefficients).

 The homogeneous differential equation modeling the $\text{RC}$ natural response circuit is,

 $\dfrac{dv}{dt} + \dfrac{1}{\text{RC}} \, v = 0$